 A few years ago in British Columbia?
 There was a province-wide teacher strike.
 For months, the government and the teachers were unable to reach an agreement that would allow the teachers back in school.
 For the children, that meant that half a million school children remained home for the first few months of the school year.

 For me and other homeschool parents, this is not a new thing.
-But teaching children at home may be new and possibly overwhelming to many of those parents who are now teaching their elementary-aged kids in their home.
-Here are some tips to help parents get started.
+But teaching children at home may have been a new and possibly overwhelming situation to many of those parents who were suddenly teaching their elementary-aged kids in their home.
+Whether you were brought to homeschooling in such a dramatic way or you are just beginning, here are some essential tips to help parents get started.

 Tips for Teaching Children at Home

 - Make games into educational activities.
 Add questions, spelling words or math problems to get a little bit of practice in while playing a game or running around.
 Games make learning fun.